paritytech/polkadot-cloud/README.md

 import '@polkadotcloud/dashboard-ui-dev/index.css';
 ```

-Now components can be added or replaced with those from your local version.
-Changes can be committed to this `package-dev` branch without impacting your main branch configs, linting rules and existing published component imports:
+Now components can be added or replaced with those from your local version:

 ```
 // Replace published import: